Marlon Chaplin

 Marlon Chaplin is a Canadian singer-songwriter and multi-instrumentalist from Toronto, Ontario.
-He is known for playing with Broken Bricks, Freeman Dre and the Kitchen Party, Suitcase Sam and Ada Dahli.
+He is known for playing with Broken Bricks, Freeman Dre and the Kitchen Party, Suitcase Sam, and Ada Dahli.
 He currently records and performs as his own self-titled project.

 Early life

 Marlon was born in Toronto, Ontario.
 He attended Etobicoke School of the Arts where he formed his band, Broken Bricks with collaborator Luka Kuplowski who now has his own solo project.

 Broken Bricks

 Broken Bricks released two albums Pasquale and Little Fugitives as well as a number of singles between 2009 and 2012.
 This culminated in a sold-out show at Lee's Palace at the release of Little Fugitives.
-The group disbanded in 2014.

 Freeman Dre and the Kitchen Party

 Chaplin was a regular member of Freeman Dre and the Kitchen Party for many years.
 He played guitar, piano, bass and drums in the band throughout the band's years and performed on all of their subsequent records.
 The Kitchen Party was begun by lead-man Andre Flak who created a musical collective known Fedora Upside Down most notably with The Lemon Bucket Orkestra.